saanpritom/django_user_interaction_log/README.rst

    path('django_event_logger/', include('django_event_logger.urls')),

-Now run the app migration for creating the databases
+Here you can put whatever you like on the path.
+Now run the app migration for creating the database migrations

 .. code:: python